CrayLabs/SmartSim/doc/overview.rst

 Introduction
 ************

-SmartSim is an HPE library that enables the convergence of numerical simulations and AI workloads on heterogeneous architectures.
+SmartSim is an Open-Source library that enables the convergence of numerical simulations and AI workloads on heterogeneous architectures.
 SmartSim enables a data-science first approach to simulation research by overcoming systemic impediments; including lack of inter-operability between programming languages and dependence on file I/O.